Hillel Kook: Political career

-Kook served in the first Knesset as part of the Herut party list, but quit the party with his close friend and fellow Herut Member of the Knesset Ari Jabotinsky.
-This followed two years of ongoing disagreements with their colleagues, particularly Menachem Begin, over the party's leadership and direction.
+Kook served in the first Knesset as part of the Herut party list, but quit the party with his close friend and fellow Herut Member of the Knesset Eri Jabotinsky.
+This followed two years of ongoing disagreements with their colleagues, particularly Begin, over the party's leadership and direction.
 Kook, who had returned to Israel after a ten-year absence, was now confronted with the reality that the country and movement he had fought for bore little resemblance to his ideals.
 Kook and Jabotinsky served as independent or "single" MKs for the remaining months of their terms, the first ever to do so.
-Profoundly disillusioned with the Israeli political process and future of the Revisionist movement, Kook left Israel in 1951 with his wife and daughter.
+Profoundly disillusioned with the Israeli political process and future of the Revisionist movement, Kook moved to the United States in 1951 with his wife and daughter and built a career as a Wall Street stockbroker.
 In 1968, four years after his wife's death, he returned to Israel with his two daughters.
 He remarried in 1975 and lived near Tel Aviv in Kfar Shmaryahu until his death in 2001.